sekhri101/personal-goals/content-list/books.md

 # Books I've Read & Want to Read

+See [my Goodreads profile](https://www.goodreads.com/user/show/3754255-lacey) for more books I've read and am reading.

 ## To Read

 - [ ] The Checklist Manifesto -- Atul Gawande